MicrosoftDocs/defender-docs/articles/defender-for-cloud/configure-servers-coverage.md

 ---
-title: Modify settings in the  Defender for Servers plan in Microsoft Defender for Cloud
+title: Modify Defender for Servers plan settings in Microsoft Defender for Cloud
-description: Learn how to configure settings in the Defender for Servers plan in Microsoft Defender for Cloud. ms.topic: install-set-up-deploy ms.date: 02/05/2024
+description: Learn how to configure settings in the Defender for Servers plan in Microsoft Defender for Cloud. ms.topic: install-set-up-deploy ms.date: 08/19/2024
+# customer intent: After setting up the Defender for Servers plan in Defender for Cloud, I want to review machines protected by the plan, and modify plan settings.
 ---

 # Modify Defender for Servers plan settings

-After [deploying the Defender for Servers plan](tutorial-enable-servers-plan.md) in Microsoft Defender for Cloud, you can check whether resources are protected by the plan, configure plan features, or turn the plan on and off as needed.
+After [deploying the Defender for Servers plan](tutorial-enable-servers-plan.md) in Microsoft Defender for Cloud, you can check which resources are protected by the plan, configure plan features, or turn the plan on and off as needed.

-## Check resource protection
+## Check machine protection

-You can check resources to see if Defender for Servers is enabled on them.

-Check as follows:
+Find machines protected by the plan.

 1. In Defender for Cloud, select **Inventory**.
 1. In the **Resource Type** query, you can filter the inventory to narrow down results to resources supported by Defender for Servers.
 For example: